parakalan/parakalan.github.io/_posts/2025-07-25-blue-pot-problem.md

 Dvaitis worry: *"With the dravya-adravya distinction, we might slide into quality-less monism that destroys God's intrinsic personal nature."*

 What's remarkable is how complete these philosophical systems are.
-They can't just ignore this seemingly abstract distinction—their entire siddhanta depends on taking a clear position.
+They couldn’t afford to ignore this seemingly abstract distinction—their entire siddhanta depends on taking a clear position.
 Every detail matters because everything connects to everything else in a comprehensive worldview.

 The medieval Indian philosophers knew these weren't just intellectual puzzles—they were existential questions about the nature of spiritual existence itself.